How to create a comfortable home office

+New home office?
 This past eighteen months, more people than ever have started working from home.
 For many people, this is the first time they have had the opportunity to work remotely.
-If you have enjoyed the work from home experience and hope to make it a more permanent part of your working life, you may be considering how to get yourself equipped for this.
+If you have enjoyed the work from home experience and hope to make it a permanent change, read on…

 Creating a comfortable working environment is vital to get the most from your work from home experience.
 You are likely to get more done when you have everything you need, and your working setup is comfortable.
 If you are ready to stop using the kitchen table as a makeshift desk, these tips should help you feel more comfortable while you work and boost your productivity.